MicroEJ/docs/StandaloneAppDevGuide/chapterMicroEJGettingStarted.rst

       New MicroEJ Standalone Application Project

 -  Fill in the application template fields, the Project name field will automatically duplicate in the following fields.
-Click on ``Finish``.
+Click on :guilabel:`Finish`.
    A template project is automatically created and ready to use, this project already contains all folders wherein developers need to put
    content: